scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 ## Acknowledgements

 We thank Talley Lambert for his contributions to the project, and David Kouril for his suggestions on the manuscript and figures.
+We also thank the anywidget community as well as members of the Abdennur and HIDIVE labs for helpful discussions.

 ## Funding